ahicks92/fastnet/specification.md

 ##Frame Channels

-In order to support features like compression, Fastnet encapsulates messages into frames.
 A frame is a container whose maximum size is 4GB.
 These frames are then sent across the network using the algorithms  described below.
 Channels which have frames sent on them are known as frame channels.

-As will be seen later in this specification, Fastnet needs the ability to send large chunks of information to clients. this section lays out how to send a frame on a channel, either reliably or unreliably.
+As will be seen later in this specification, Fastnet needs the ability to send large chunks of information to clients. this section lays out how to send or receive a frame on a channel, either reliably or unreliably.

 ###Frame Packets